personio/datadog-synthetic-test-support/CONTRIBUTING.md

 Fixes #[GitHub issue ID]
 ```

-* Subject - one line commit title, describing what is done, not the result, with a reference to the GitHub issue by number
+* Subject - one line commit title, describing what is done, not the result, with a reference to the GitHub issue by ID.
-* Problem - explain the context why you're making that change and what problem it solves
+* Problem - explain the context why you're making the change and what problem it solves.
 * Solution - describe the modifications you've made.

 ## Coding conventions